Category Archives: New World

 Vallard Atlas extract on hung

-Champlain presented himself as an intermediary to the New World, echoing his Old Testament given name of a prophet, visionary and seer, called by God to be an advisor to Kings, as a prophet of new worlds. he cultivated the image of a prophet who advised the nation fit the role Champlain styled himself as an intermediary of judging areas of potential trade in the New World.
+Champlain rather presented himself as an intermediary to the New World, echoing his given name of a prophet, visionary and seer, called by God to be an advisor to Kings, as a prophet of new worlds. he cultivated the image of a prophet who advised the nation fit the role Champlain styled himself as an intermediary of judging areas of potential trade in the New World.
 From the time he served as a captain of a Spanish ship to “Porto Rico,” Mexico, Colombia, the Bermudas (Santo Domingo) and Panama to the persuasive images of regions that he mapped for French settlement from 1603–travels described in his 1604 “Des Sauvages: ou voyage de Samuel Champlain, de Brouages, faite en la France nouvelle l’an 1603 [Concerning the Primitives: Or Travels of Samuel Champlain of Brouages, Made in New France in the Year 1603].
-Although the title was probably chosen by the printer, as perhaps the name New France, the term for the Amerindians colored the reception and diffusion of the “Sauvage,” a term later invested with connotations not only of incivility or wildness, of lacking habitations, material possessions, or even wearing cloths, but of such absolute and deep-set difference so that by the mid-seventeenth-century Jesuits as Allouez asserted Europeans doubted the ability even to convert Amerindians to true Christians.
-The challenge later missionaries adopted cast the task of ‘civilizing’ as necessary precedent to evangelization–a recognition that “qu’il faut rendre les sauvages raisonnable” before their conversion, as Fénelon wrote in 1671, combined their nomadism or lack of stable residence with indigenous tribes’ recognition of French territorial sovereignty of the land.
+The title was probably chosen by the printer, and perhaps also the name New France, but in calling the Amerindians “Sauvages,” he colored the book’s reception.
+The term later invested with connotations of incivility or wildness, of lacking habitations, material possessions, or even wearing cloths, of such absolute and deep-set difference so that by the mid-seventeenth-century Jesuits as Allouez asserted Europeans doubted the ability even to convert Amerindians to true Christians, seemed far more fluid.

 The conceit of a distance that was not so much spatial as cultural contested the prejudgments made on the civilization of the indigenous of New France.
-Champlain’s map made good on a similar promise of the purity of direct contact with the New World that Montaigne had placed in a man who was more familiar discussing with merchants and sailors than men of law.
+Champlain’s map made a similar promise of direct contact with the New World that Montaigne had placed in a man more familiar discussing with merchants and sailors than men of law.
 Champlain was the very ‘honest broker’ of information akin to the travel Montaigne trusted rather than cosmographers.
 “Sauvages” described the depths of otherness which habits of eating “wild food” that went uncooked to the nomadism and lack of religion that missionaries returned repeatedly in describing Amerindian life as utterly foreign to Europe or European culture.
 The evocative title that the printer gave to Champlain’s account of his encounters transformed the search for natural resources conducted after the governor of Dieppe, Aymar de Chaste, asked the Royal Hydrographer to help expand his monopoly on the fur trade at the trading post of Tadoussac, based on Cartier’s accounts, and then, after de Chaste’s death, from 1604-7, plan the settlement of Acadia to make good on its Governor’s patent on trading rights.

 OrteliusWorldMap